 If you want to add new releases to your classroom library without breaking the bank, you’ve come to the right place.
 It can be a challenge keeping up with new books and is it really worth investing in titles before you even know if your students will like them?
-In this post, I’ll share one way to get FREE books for your classroom library.
+In this post, I’ll share how to get books for your classroom library for FREE.

 For two years I co-hosted the YA Café Podcast, a weekly roundtable discussion of new books.
 Since we released our episodes the Thursday after the books are published, it’s obvious that we weren’t reading at super-speed and producing an episode in two days.
 Nope!
 Our not-so-secret strategy is that publishers send us the books early, and for free.
 You don’t even have to run a podcast to make this happen—I’ve been receiving free books for four years.

 Publishers want YOU to read their books early.

 For every book on the road to publication, publishers set aside a small number of advanced copies to send to early readers.
 We call these Advanced Review Copies or ARCs for short.
 Publishers send these to readers who are purchasing influencers.
 This includes bloggers, librarians, and of course—you!
 Publishers especially value teachers’ opinions, since you could influence hundreds of students to read a book.